aming27/flask_app/README.md

 ### How flask app works?

-docker-compose file

-We have two containers:

-Markup: * 1.) nginx
-  	* 2.) flask

 I assume that you have docker compose installed.
+We have two containers: nginx and flask
 For creating the flask container I've created an easy Dockerfile from.

 Dockerfile: